 Will users click on my website and find what they are looking for?

-Think about an average user.
-Your title should be interesting enough so that people want to click on it, but it shouldn’t be misleading at the same time.
-Choosing a click bait title may attract users at first, but they will leave faster than they came to your website.
+Think about the average user.
+Your title should be interesting enough so that people want to click on it, but it shouldn’t be misleading.
+Choosing a clickbait title may attract users at first, but they will leave faster than they came to your website.

-Action words, or action verbs, are words that express an action.
-Having actions words in your title tags can help entice users to click-through.
+Action words in your title tags entice users to click through!

-Some examples of action words often used in titles are:
+Several examples often used in titles are: get, take, boost, learn, make, go.

 The word “learn,” in your title denotes an educational experience is awaiting.
 The word “get,” lets the user know that some kind of service will be available on the page or instructions on how to achieve a goal.

-Turning the “Include in the sitemap” setting on will include the title and description of your pages in your XML Sitemap.
-Without this setting, the search engines will not be able to crawl that bit of information!
+Turning the “Include in the sitemap” setting on will include the URLs of your pages in your XML Sitemap.
+Without this setting, the search engines won't be able to share this information with potential site visitors.

-There are several cases when you might want to use the Redirect functionality.
+There are several cases when you might want to use the Redirect function.

-Whether you’ve deleted a page or a post, or you just want to change the URL structure, just navigate to the Redirections section and hit the 'Add' button to add a new one.
+Whether you’ve deleted a page or a post, or you just want to change the URL structure, just navigate to the Redirections section and click the 'Add' button to add a new one.

 301 Permanent redirect is one of the most common redirects.
-You can use this if you want to redirect a deleted or moved page permanently.
-This redirection type tells search engine robots that the page should no longer be indexed.
+Use this type to redirect a deleted or moved page permanently.
+This redirection type informs search engine robots that the page should no longer be indexed.

 302 Found redirection is often used to make temporary redirects.
 Use this type if you want to reuse the primary URL in the future, but you want your visitors to go to an alternative page.